© 2019 The Stagg Inn Ltd. Design

 Please phone to discuss accessibility issues further and we will be delighted to help.

-Please be aware that it is very difficult to get taxis at short notice in this rural area, they do need to be booked in advance.
+Please be aware that we are unable to get taxis at short notice in this rural area, they do need to be booked in advance.
 Do check the price before booking.

 Dogs and Cats